 Any offences which take place prior to the introduction of the Code of Ethics, 2014 issue will be charged against the Code of Ethics, 2009 issue.
 Offences which have taken place after 14 April 2014 will be charged against the 2014 Code of Ethics.

 To help members update their knowledge on the CII's Code of Ethics.
 The course includes:

 - Ethics in insurance and financial services

 - Ethics and your working environment

 - How to handle ethical issues.

-claim CPD.
-The course has also been added to all the
+Free to members, and once completed members can claim CPD.
+Course has been added to all the essentials' suites of ASSESS.

-Demystifying the Code of Ethics - your practical guide
+Code of Ethics - your practical guide

-the Code of Ethics - download »
+Code of Ethics - Practical Guide »

 Latest version is an update of the guide previously known as "Demystifying the Code of Ethics", updated to reflect the new Code of Ethics which came into effect 14 April 2014.